MattWindsor91/roslyn/concepts/docs/tour.md

 [^6]: Future versions of Concept-C# will probably prevent the programmer from
       overloading builtin operators anyway, to prevent surprises.
-[^7]: We don't currently forward static methods, but maybe we should.
+[^7]: We don't forward static methods, but maybe we should.

 ## Defaults ##